spamguy/diplomacy/README.md

  * The website.
 Developed using AngularJS and MongoDB.
  * The adjudicator, responsible for taking a set of moves and resolving them.
 Developed in raw JavaScript.
  * The server, responsible for scheduling adjudication events and dispensing the website.
 Developed with NodeJS/Express.

-# Installation

-1. Install NodeJS and MongoDB.
-2. Run `npm install` inside the directory, then `grunt serve`.